Mixed

 francophonie (without capital f), refers to all the peoples or groups of speakers who use French in their daily lives or their communications.
 A francophone is a person who speaks French.
 And francophone is an adjective too (for example a francophone country).

-READ ALSO: What are the characteristics of RNA?
+READ ALSO: What created the devil fruits?

 Can someone from Québec understand someone from France?